temporalio/documentation/docs/production-deployment/cloud/account-setup/users.md

 :::

-When a user is created in Temporal Cloud, they receive an email invitation containing a link to complete their setup and access Temporal Cloud.
+When a user is created in Temporal Cloud, they receive an email invitation containing a link.
+They must use this link to finalize their setup and access Temporal Cloud.
-_For configurations using SAML, users can disregard this email._
+Accounts with SAML configurations can ignore this email.

-However, when using Google or Microsoft for SSO authentication, users must follow the email link for their initial login to Temporal Cloud.
+However, those using Google or Microsoft for SSO authentication need to follow the email link for their initial login to Temporal Cloud.

 :::info